 Join the conversation on Twitter by following @NewSecurityBeat and @SEJorg and using the hashtag #SEJ2019

-Can't be there in person?
-Watch the event live here.
+Couldn't be there in person?
+Watch the archived event here.

 - Emily Holden covers climate change, energy and the environment from Washington, D.C., for The Guardian.
 Prior to that, she covered climate change, the U.S. Environmental Protection Agency and the White House for Politico and E&E News.
 Emily is originally from Baton Rouge, Louisiana.

 Jeff Burnside, Independent Journalist and Board Member, Society of Environmental Journalists

 Jeff Burnside is an independent journalist working on his debut documentary film "First Contact, Lost Treasures."
 He was a 2017-18 Scripps Journalism Fellow at the Center for Environmental Journalism, University of Colorado in Boulder.
 He has been in the news business for more than 20 years working as an investigative reporter, general assignment reporter, executive producer and segment producer in cities such as Boston (WCVB Chronicle), Miami (WTVJ Special Projects Unit) and most recently, Seattle, as senior investigative reporter for KOMO 4 News.
 More.

 A born-and-bred Washingtonian, Juliet Eilperin graduated in 1992 magna cum laude from Princeton University, where she received a bachelor’s in Politics with a certificate in Latin American Studies.
 She has worked on The Washington Post’s national desk for 20 years, covering the White House, Congress, the environment and a host of domestic and international policy matters.
 Ms. Eilperin now serves as the Post’s senior national affairs correspondent, focusing on the environment and other domestic issues that shed light on how President Trump is transforming the federal government and many policies enacted under former President Obama.